top of page

 In-depth Interviews

-We spoke to 13 students in hour long zoom sessions.
+We spoke to 13 additional students in hour long zoom sessions.
+None of the students from the cafe studies were able to make these sessions, unfortunately.
 We asked them to describe anything which stood out to them from their summer onboarding experience and their current experience with Bentley tools, and to share their screen to clarify their comments.

 Coding & categorization to support comprehension and cross-referencing